firemodels/fds/vagrant.md

                     --disable-mpi-fortran).
 This is mutually exclusive
                     with building the OpenSHMEM Fortran interface.

-**RUN-TIME SYSTEM SUPPORT**

-Note that in both models, invoking mpirun via an absolute path name is equivalent to specifying the --prefix option with a <dir> value equivalent to the directory where mpirun resides, minus its last subdirectory.
-For example:

-    % /usr/local/bin/mpirun ...

-is equivalent to

-    % mpirun --prefix /usr/local

     --enable-mpirun-prefix-by-default
       This option forces the "mpirun" command to always behave as if "--prefix $prefix" was present on the command line (where $prefix is